zwqStella/katacoda-resteasy-scenarios/hello-world/step1.md

    </dependency>
 </dependencies>
 ```
+Here we use scope "test" to support the execution maven exec plugin.

 *Resteasy-jackson-provider is used to support the transformation of application/json media type.
 Resteasy also has many other kinds of providers, see [resteasy providers](https://mvnrepository.com/search?q=resteasy+provider)*